advaitpaliwal/reminisc/README.md

     - `memory/`: Contains memory-related modules.
       - `creator.py`: Creates memories from user input using OpenAI's language model.
       - `manager.py`: Manages the storage and retrieval of memories using the vector database.
-    - `vectordb.py`: Interacts with the Pinecone vector database for memory storage and retrieval.
+      - `vectordb.py`: Interacts with the Chroma vector database for memory storage and retrieval.
 - `requirements.txt`: Lists the required Python dependencies.
 - `.env.example`: An example environment file template.
 - `chat.py`: The entry point for running the Reminisc chat assistant.